 16.1 General

 The main purpose of this chapter is to introduce readers (particularly those who are new to these measurements) to methods and specific techniques used for measuring various components of atmospheric composition and a number of related physical parameters.
 This is often accompanied by measurements of basic meteorological variables, as introduced in the preceding chapters.
-Within WMO, the Global Atmosphere Watch (GAW) Programme was established to coordinate atmospheric composition and related physical parameter measurements taken by WMO Member countries.
+Within WMO, the Global Atmosphere Watch (GAW) Programme was established in response to the growing concerns related to human impacts on atmospheric composition and the connection of atmospheric composition to weather and climate.
+GAW’s mission is focused on the systematic global observations of the chemical composition and related physical characteristics of the atmosphere, integrated analysis of these observations and development of predictive capacity to forecast future atmospheric composition changes (WMO, 2017a).
 For further practical details on measurement activities, see the GAW reports and other references listed at the end of the chapter.

-The need to understand and identify scientifically sound measures to control the increasing influence of human activity on the global atmosphere forms the rationale of the GAW Programme (WMO, 2007b).
-The grand challenges addressed by GAW include:

-(a) Stratospheric ozone depletion and the increase of ultraviolet (UV) radiation at the Earth’s surface;

-(b) Changes in the weather and climate related to human influence on atmospheric composition, particularly greenhouse gases, and the impact on ozone and aerosols, due also to natural processes;

-(c) Risk reduction of air pollution on human health and issues involving long-range transport and deposition of air pollution.

-In addition, measurements of atmospheric composition are essential for understanding the radiation budget of the atmosphere and improving numerical weather prediction.
+The observations and analyses of the atmospheric chemical composition are needed to advance the scientific understanding of the effects of the increasing influence of human activity on the global atmosphere as illustrated by pressing societal problems such as: changes in the weather and climate related to human influence on atmospheric composition, particularly, on greenhouse gases; ozone and aerosols; impacts of air pollution on human and ecosystem health and issues involving long-range transport and deposition of air pollution; changes in UV radiation as consequences of changes in atmospheric ozone amounts and climate, and the subsequent impact of these changes on human health and ecosystems.

-The GAW monitoring system focuses on six classes of variables:
+The GAW observations focus on six classes of variables:

 (a) Ozone: column (total) ozone and ozone vertical profiles with a focus on the stratosphere and upper troposphere;